LucasDelfino92/morrowindsharp/main.md

 ## October 13th, 2023

+### General
+- Added Tweaks category.
+Moved many mods here.

+## Gameplay
+- Removed Pass the Time, nice but not needed.
+- Removed GMST Menu, as I will add custom GMSTs as individual plugins.

 ### Visuals
 - Removed Here Comes the Sun...
 Glare as the sun has looked just fine in MGE XE for quite a while already.
+- Removed Pete's Scroll 2018 ...in 2020 because there are plenty of alternatives for players to choose their favorite.

 ## October 11th, 2023